rdkcentral/rdk-halif-test-device_settings/docs/pages/dsHost/ds-host_L3_TestProcedure.md

 To verify the get temperature works as expected.
 For Example:

-- Get the temperature, and then place the device in a heat chamber, and verify the temperature increases.
+- Get the temperature, and then place the device in a heat chamber and verify the temperature increases.

 ## Test Cases
 ### dsHost_test1_VerifyTemperature.py